 This week, the stock trading app Robinhood experienced a total of three outages.
 Amidst fears of a recession after a particularly steep decline in the stock market this week, it’s certainly not the biggest news in finance.
-However, if you’ve been affected by the Robinhood outage then you’ll want to know what to do about it.
+Robinhood Cash Management comes with an optional debit card.
+However, if you’ve been affected by the Robinhood outage then you’ll want to know what to do about it before any lawsuit happens.

 The easiest way to check if the Robinhood app is down is to visit Robinhood Status.
 It’s the app’s own personal status site and it will tell you whether or not they’re currently experiencing problems.
 This is the first step you should take in assessing the situation.

 Go to the Robinhood login page.
 Make sure it’s not your own WiFi or internet connection first, or that there’s not something wrong with your account specifically.
 If your connection and account both seem to be working fine then you at least know it’s not a problem specific to you.

 A site like Down Detector won’t be as accurate as the actual Robinhood website.
 But, it makes it easy to see what kinds of problems others are having with the app.
 You can see when others reported problems, what the issue was, and how many people in total experienced the same issue.
 The Live Outage map also makes it easy to see where people are having the most issues.

 After the three outages that occurred this week, Robinhood has released statements saying that they’ll compensate investors that were affected by the outage.
 But, it’ll be on a case-by-case basis.
 It’s currently unclear what kind of case they might deem suitable for recompensation.

 When the first outage occurred, the Robinhood app was offline the entire day from 6:30 am to 11 pm PST.
 Then, another outage occurred on March 9th from 6:30 am to just about 9 am PST.